syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 The SfListView does not support the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html) in `Manual` mode when the [SfListView.Orientation](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.Orientation.html) is `Horizontal`.

-## How To
+## How to

-### Load More on Infinite Scroll
+### load more on infinite scroll

-SfListView allow you to add more items infinite times either manually or automatically.
+The SfListView allows adding more items infinite times either manually or automatically.

 {% tabs %}
 {% highlight c# %}